Wags & Wiggles Rescue pays for:

 If your foster dogs tears up a pillow, chews up your favorite pair of shoes, scratches up your woodwork, etc., then you are responsible for the replacement costs; the bottom line is that you should have been supervising the dog.
 If there are times when you can’t supervise the dog, then the dog should be in a crate.

-If you are interested in fostering, please complete the foster home application and contract.
+If you are interested in fostering, please complete the foster home application.
 Still have questions?
-Please email us at wagsandwigglesfw@gmail.comand someone will be happy to answer any other questions you may have.
+Please email us at wagsandwigglesfw@gmail.com and someone will be happy to answer any other questions you may have.